uv-genai/llm-setonix/setup.md

 platform i.e. MI300 class GPUs and in the case of vLLM only ROCm versions 6.3 and above are supported.

-Becaise SGLang and vLLM are not supported on MI200X GPUs and ROCm 6.3 or above versions are not avaiable no model can be distributed on multiple GPUs.
+Because SGLang and vLLM are not supported on MI200X GPUs and ROCm 6.3 or above versions are not avaiable no model can be distributed on multiple GPUs.

+In general it is not possible to create working GenAI environments on systems with Singularity because web services need to be run with additional privileges, not to mention a command line interface different form podman and docker which makes it had to use pre-existing recipes not to mention the lack of health check tools (--healthcheck-*).

+TODO: Check singularity.conf options.

+SLURM is ok for development but cannot be used to serve production workloads since the auto-scaling features provided by Kuberneted are required.

+For reference when trying to run a web service (engine) through Singularity on Setonix without sudo you get:
+`bind() to 0.0.0.0:80 failed (13: Permission denied)`.

 ## 1. Install Python